 G20 faces 'more work' on imbalances: British PM

-British Prime Minister David Cameron accepted Thursday that the G20 was not in a "heroic phase" and that it needed to do "a lot more work" to reach agreement on global economic imbalances.
+British Prime Minister David Cameron accepted Thursday that the G20 needed to do "a lot more work" to reach agreement on global economic imbalances.

-Cameron also stressed the importance of breaking down what he called "a wall of money in the East (and) a wall of debt in the West" and spoke out against protectionism.
+But he stressed the importance of breaking down what he called "a wall of money in the East (and) a wall of debt in the West", as well as "stopping protectionism in its tracks".

-"Whether we'll go the whole way, which I hope we will, to have a better approach to dealing with this imbalance -- that's the big test, I accept, and there's still a lot more work to be done there," he told the BBC.
+On efforts to get a deal over the issue, Cameron told the BBC: "Whether we'll go the whole way, which I hope we will, to have a better approach to dealing with this imbalance -- that's the big test, I accept, and there's still a lot more work to be done there."